This Safer Internet Day, let’s make the Internet a better place by changing the way we act, interact, and transact online!

 What Is Safer Internet Day?

 Safer Internet Day, also commonly referred to as SID, is a global initiative – coordinated by the joint Insafe/INHOPE network.
 The initiative aims to educate kids about online safety and spark a border-less conversation about the responsible use of technology.
-Read on to learn more about the importance of this day, and what can you do to make every day safer.
+Read on to learn more about the importance of this day and what you can do to make every day safer.

 In the UK, Safer Internet Day is coordinated by the UK Safer Internet Centre every year, which is a partnership between three leading charities: the Internet Watch Foundation, South West Grid for Learning, and Childnet International.